5 Reasons For Keeping A High Credit Rating

 Credit Checks For Employment

 Many employers conduct credit checks as part of the hiring process.
-(Note that employers check credit reports, not credit scores.)
+(Note that employers check credit reports, not credit scores.
+Some jurisdictions prohibit prospective employers from using applicants’ credit reports.)
 If you haven’t demonstrated financial responsibility, a prospective employer might be hesitant to hire you.

 Business Loans Require Good Credit

 Many people have dreams of starting their own business.
 Most business startups require a sizable amount of cash that you might not have available.
 In that case, you’ll need to obtain a small business loan.
 Among other things, you need to have good credit to qualify for the business loan.